neo3072/DS-AI-ML-Resources/Cloud, Big Data, and IoT Architectures.md

 - Different read types (e.g., dirty, non-repeatable, phantom, ...)

 ## Hadoop Benefits
+- Built on the _shared nothing_ principle
+    + Each node is independent and self-sufficient
 - Ability to store any and all data types relatively cheap
 - Ability to process any and all data quickly and relatively cheap
 - Vast community, ecosystem, and pluggable architecture